 RecurDyn supports FMI, a standard interface based on Modelica, and co-simulation with applications that support FMI

-- Controls engineers can efficiently test control algorithms early in the design process with highly nonlinear dynamic models.
+- Controls engineers can efficiently test control algorithms early in the design process with highly nonlinear dynamic models for mechatronics simulation.

 - Mechanical systems may include control systems (whether electronic, hydraulic, etc.)